John D. Goeken: MCI Communications

+Airfone

+Despite widespread skepticism about the demand for in-flight communication, Goeken founded Airfone, a company providing air-to-ground telephone service.
+He later sold a stake in the company to GTE Corporation to secure funding but ultimately departed following disagreements over GTE’s management approach.

 After selling Airfone Corp. to GTE Corp., Goeken alleged that GTE breached their contract by not allowing him to run the company as he saw fit, and he asked a court to void his non-compete agreement.
 A court agreed, and Goeken then founded In-Flight Phone Corporation in Oakbrook Terrace, Illinois, with the intent of competing with GTE Airfone, which held a monopoly on air-to-ground telecommunications.
 In 1990, the FCC approved Goeken's plan to share the Airfone frequencies, and solicited applications for and subsequently issued licences to several companies to operate digital Terrestrial Aeronautical Public Correspondence (TAPC) services.
 In-Flight Phone Corp. was awarded one of these licenses, and Goeken was clear to compete with GTE Airfone.

 In-Flight Phone Corporation attracted more than $200 million from investors, and Goeken set out to build the first nationwide digital air-to-ground telecommunications network, capable of delivering static-free telephone calls, internet service and information services, to airplane seats.
 The company successfully competed for service contracts with USAir and other airlines.
 In 1996, Goeken sold In-Flight Phone Corp. to MCI Corp.

+FTD Mercury

+Goeken developed FTD Mercury, a computer network used by florists to transmit flower orders electronically.

+Goeken Group

+In 1995, he established Goeken Group, a holding company to manage his business ventures.

 Personal life

-Goeken was an alumnus of Joliet Central High School.
-His early days in founding MCI are recounted in the book On The Line, by Larry Kahaner.